mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 * **Time Series Analysis:** Working with date/datetime data, aggregating, transforming, visualizing time series, `timetk` package
 * **Forecasting:** ARIMA, Exponential Smoothing, Prophet, Machine Learning (XGBoost, Random Forest, GLMnet, etc), Deep Learning (GluonTS), Ensembles, Hyperparameter Tuning, Scaling to 1000s of forecasts, `modeltime` package

+Once you have those skills in the bank, then it's time to move onto production.

 ## 3.6 Taking models into production (what the heck is this?)